Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 ++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.
 ```

+---

 Don't panic!
+We're not here to learn Brain Fudge ourselves.

-For now, we'll just trust that this is the Hello World program, we'll implement the instructions and see
-what happens when we run it.
+We'll just trust that this is the Hello World program, we'll implement the instructions and see what happens when we run it.

 We're going to use two macros.

 First let's create a macro that initialises the program.

 ```rust
 macro_rules! brain_fudge {